sigoden/upt/README.md

 ## License

-Copyright (c) 2023 sigoden
+Copyright (c) 2023 argc-developers.

-Licensed under the MIT license.
+aichat is made available under the terms of either the MIT License or the Apache License 2.0, at your option.

+See the LICENSE-APACHE and LICENSE-MIT files for license details.